 We all dread the idea of getting a filling.
-Having a dentist probing around with all sorts of unknown tools and never really telling you what’s going on is often quite frightening.
-But leaving a toothache untreated is far worse and in all honesty, the most fearful thing about a fillings is not knowing what you’re getting yourself into.
-Switch Family Dental are all about openness and full disclosure of every procedure.
+But leaving a toothache untreated is far worse and in all honesty, the most fearful thing about a filling is not knowing what you’re getting yourself into.
+Switch Dental are all about openness and full disclosure of every procedure.

-First off, knowing a bit about fillings and the procedure makes the whole process much less daunting.
-Fillings are a method used by your dentist to restore a tooth damaged by decay or bacteria.
+Knowing a bit about the procedure makes the whole process much less daunting.
+Fillings are a method used by your dentist to restore a tooth damaged by decay.
 Decay occurs when plaque builds up on your teeth and gums – usually as a result of the food you’ve been eating.
 The bacteria in plaque feed on sugars contained in foods you eat, which creates a particular kind of acid that wears away the tooth.
-The most effective way to stop further tooth decay and keep the health of your tooth is a filling.
+To fix the tooth we remove the decay and replace the hole in the tooth with a filling to keep the tooth healthy.
 The sooner we pick up the tooth decay, the smaller the filling will need to be.

 Once fully numbed, the bacteria and decay will be removed from your tooth with a variety of different tools.
 Normally manual tools are used to touch up those little bits that lasers, drills or air abrasion technology can’t quite reach.
 Although it feels a bit odd having bits of metal going here and there, it’s just your dentist thoroughly getting rid of all bacteria and build up in the affected tooth.